CodyAbode/Capes-Capers/Capes-Capers-Rulebook.md

     - **Action Type:** Action
     - **Power Point Cost:** 0
     - **Requirements:** None
-    - **Description:** Roll a number of d4 equal to half your PL.
+    - **Description:** You must expend a training die to use this power.
+Roll a number of d4 equal to half your PL.
 You regain that amount of PP.
 - **Grapple**
     - **Action Type:** Action
     - **Power Point Cost:** 0